matancarmeli7/cloudlet/app_argo/README.md

 # app argo

+Service that checks argocd runs as a cronjob in toston

 1.checks if url argo up

 2. Checks if the cluster he is running from currently exists in his list of clusters